Force index

 The force index (FI) is an indicator used in technical analysis to illustrate how strong the actual buying or selling pressure is.
 High positive values mean there is a strong rising trend, and low values signify a strong downward trend.

 The FI is calculated by multiplying the difference between the last and previous closing prices by the volume of the commodity, yielding a momentum scaled by the volume.
 The strength of the force is determined by a larger price change or by a larger volume.

 The FI was created by Alexander Elder.

+Calculation and smoothing

+The force index is commonly calculated by subtracting the previous closing price from the current closing price and multiplying the result by the current period's volume: